rohansanda/bp_prediction_cs229/README.md

 #### By Rohan Sanda and Edward Kim ####

 To run our models, go to the /models folder and run run.py.
-You will need to specify a data path as our files were to large to upload and store on Github.
+You will need to specify a data path and provide processed data in a pickle file format as our files were to large to upload and store on Github.